CANDY-LINE/candy-red/README.md

 ## Install/Version-up

-The module installation will take a couple of minutes.
+The module installation will take around 30 minutes on RPi1.
+On RPi2, the installation time will be shorter.

 Please consider to change your hostname as [described below](#change-hostname) prior to installing CANDY RED.

 `--unsafe-perm` flag is required for installing this project module since npm performs privileged actions during the installation.
 This is discussed in the [issue](https://github.com/voodootikigod/node-serialport/issues/535).